 Three bales create a row that are pushed back to allow another row of three bales.
 After seven rows are completed, two rear doors close and apply pressure to the stacked bales.
 Four wraps of nylon baling twine are used to hold the compressed bales together before the module is pushed out the back of the machine onto the ground.
 “We bought this one from a farmer in Dresden,” added Woolfolk.

 Scott admits that having the Bale Baron is much more efficient than having to load small bales by hand onto a trailer.
-“You can use an attachment made specifically to pick up the hay module or you can just use a bobcat to load the modules onto a gooseneck trailer,” he says.
+“You can use an attachment made specifically to pick up the hay module or you can just use a skid-steer loader to load the modules onto a gooseneck trailer,” he says.
 “It saves us a lot of back-breaking work.”

 I guess the Bale Baron is one of those things created when necessity was once again the mother of invention.